-So what if you have no choice except to dry your laundry indoors?
-Here are some tips to make sure it doesn’t harm your health.
+If you have no choice except to dry your laundry indoors, follow these tips to make sure doing so doesn’t harm your health.

 1. Where to hang laundry

-One of the best places to dry laundry is on the washing line or in a tumble dryer, try to avoid hanging it the living areas and bedrooms, where you’ll be most exposed to mould spores.
+If you can't dry your laundry on the washing line or in a tumble dryer, try to avoid hanging it the living areas and bedrooms, where you’ll be most exposed to mould spores.

 2. Ventilation is key

 Open windows as often as possible to allow fresh air to circulate through your home.
 Extractor fans in the kitchen and bathrooms will also help to tackle moisture – make sure you keep them clean and free of dust, so they’re more efficient.